 There is a negative differential of 5.6% where the mean hourly rate reported for women is higher than the men’s mean hourly rate.
 We believe that the disparity between the mean hourly rate is connected to the fact that the majority of our workforce is male (as noted below).

-We are very pleased with the result of our reporting of the median hourly rate, being that women earn the same as men (based on a 0.6% differential in median hourly rates).
-This is well below the median gender pay gap UK benchmark cited by the Office of National Statistics (ONS) of 8.6%.
+The median hourly rate for men is 3.2% higher than the women’s median hourly rate.
+This is well below the median gender pay gap UK benchmark cited by the Office of National Statistics (ONS) of 8.9%.

 We believe that this is indicative of our approach to equality throughout our workforce, regardless of gender.

 The mean bonus pay for men was 0.96% higher than women and the median bonus pay for men was 20.0% higher than women.
 Only the company’s HGV drivers participate in this Christmas bonus scheme, of which only 0.4% were women.
 This bonus scheme is offered equally to all HGV drivers regardless of gender and the disparity in bonus pay is connected to the majority of our driving workforce being male.

 The figures reported confirm that there is a disparity between the number of females employed in each pay quartile in comparison to men.